|Attractions||Chek Chau Cave, ‘Tongue out by python’, ‘Rock of Shark’s mouth’, etc.|

 - Engagement of a boat is required.
 There is no public transport available.

-It would be quite expensive if you engage a boat with too less people, you may join local tour as appropriate and insurance services would be applied for.
+It would be quite expensive if you engage a boat with too less people, you may join local tour (with insurance) as appropriate.

 There are big sea wave during the boat trip, you may take medicine to prevent vomiting in advance to the boat trip.